Updated December 29

 This was a very powerful and moving experience–to hear these personal stories and to know that justice is being sought was simultaneously quite heart-breaking and remarkably uplifting.
 Kudos to all of the participants and a special nod to our Mr. Byrne for the masterful way he makes proceedings like this immensely personal and comfortable one moment and intensely political and polemical the next.

-The forum was webcast and the archive is available below and also here (in case anything goes haywire with the embedded video):
+The forum was webcast and the archive is available below:

 A wonderful quote by Mannix Flynn from The Washington Post:

 The author and Byrne met at the Project Arts Centre in Dublin when they were 20.
 “We are both committed to works concerning society, not just entertaining it,” says Mannix Flynn, who also runs his own company, Farcry Productions.
 “We’ve traveled different roads, but both of our skills and experience impact on this piece.
 Byrne is like the aircraft controller, bringing it in to land.”

 Associated Press/Jennifer Farrar [this article is no longer available at the AP website]

 Gerard Mannix Flynn’s blazing indictment of the nationwide, decades-long abuse of institutionalized schoolchildren in Ireland, titled “James X,” is remarkable and should not be missed.

 Flynn’s masterful performance of his work is being presented at 45 Bleecker Street in a very limited run.
 In it, he lays bare the soul of a middle-aged adult, James O’Neill, who spent the bulk of his childhood being abused by every state-sponsored, often Roman Catholic-run institution to which he was sent, initially at age 6 for not attending school.
 From there, uncaring judges repeatedly sent him to increasingly harsh, punitive institutions without caring what happened to him.